YoussifSeliem/Notes/LinuxAdmin1.md

 - `echo $?` : prints code indicating the status of the last command
   - prints 0 if it ran successfully

+- `date +%A" , "%B" "%d", "%Y` : to display today's date with day of the week, month, date, and year.

 ***